the-events-calendar/event-tickets/readme.txt

 = [4.7.6] TBD =

-* Fix - Fixd the `Show description` setting for Tribe Commerce tickets in the backend and frontend [100524]
+* Fix - Fixed the "Show description" setting for Tribe Commerce tickets in the backend and frontend [100524]

 = [4.7.5.1] 2018-07-10 =